Responsible Recycling of Electric Vehicles

 Standardising car batteries with recycling in mind

-Standardizing the configuration of car batteries and designing them with recycling in mind seems to be the logical solution.
-This way, breaking apart valuable parts like cathodes and electrical connections to recover copper would allow reusing the materials in a purer form.
+Standardising the configuration of car batteries and designing them with recycling in mind seems to be the logical solution.
+Breaking apart valuable parts like cathodes and electrical connections to recover copper would allow for reusing the materials in a purer form.
 It will also reduce the number of materials thrown in to be shredded, which is a more efficient and sustainable recycling method.

-Recycling cobalt, an essential element of lithium-ion batteries and boosts the battery’s energy density and life, is also crucial because it will reduce the need to mine this element.
-Two-thirds of the cobalt supply comes from Congo, where the supply chain is linked to human rights and environmental abuses – another reason why some carmakers wanted to eliminate the cobalt (Patel, 2020).
+Recycling cobalt, an essential element of lithium-ion batteries that boosts the battery’s energy density and life, is also crucial because it will reduce the need to mine this element.
+Two-thirds of the cobalt supply comes from Congo, where the supply chain is linked to human rights and environmental abuses—another reason why some carmakers wanted to eliminate the cobalt (Patel, 2020).

 Cobalt-free batteries

-A group of researchers from the University of Texas at Austin came up with a high-performance cobalt-free battery.
-The battery consists of 89% nickel, with aluminum and manganese comprising the rest.
-Lab-testing provides very encouraging results in terms of the battery’s energy density and charge cycles.
+A group of researchers from the University of Texas at Austin developed a high-performance cobalt-free battery.
+The battery contains 89% nickel, with aluminium and manganese comprising the rest.
+Lab testing provides very encouraging results in terms of the battery’s energy density and charge cycles.

 Recycling lithium-ion batteries

-Thankfully, recycling industries are popping worldwide to cater to the demand for recycling EVs according to the Economist article.
+Thankfully, according to the Economist article, recycling industries are popping up worldwide to cater to the demand for recycling EVs.

 Because lithium-ion batteries are highly flammable, they are crushed separately in special machines and elements that suppress combustion, producing a result known as the “black mass”.